Bryan-DelasPenas/Basketball-Stats/Web_Scrapers/Python_Scrapers/README.md

 ## Team Constants
 ### `TEAM_TO_ABBRIVATION`
-Is a dictonary that takes in a team name as a key and converts it into an abbreviation<br>
+Is a dictionary that takes in a team name as a key and converts it into an abbreviation<br>
 <strong>Example</strong> `ATLANTA HAWKS` is converted into `ATL`<br>

 ### `ABV_TO_TEAM`
-Is a dictonary that takes in an abbreviation as a key and converts it into a team name
+Is a dictionary that takes in an abbreviation as a key and converts it into a team name
 <strong>Example:</strong> `ATL` is converted into `ATLANTA HAWKS`<br>

 ### `TEAM_ID`
-Is a dictonary that takes in an abbreviation as a key and converts it into a int corresponding to a unique nba franchise<br>
+Is a dictionary that takes in an abbreviation as a key and converts it into a int corresponding to a unique nba franchise<br>
 <strong>Example:</strong> `CHO` is converted into `4`<br>
 <strong>Example:</strong> `CHA` is converted into `4`<br>
 They contain the same number as they are the same franchise but changed names over the years<br>

 ### `TEAM_DICT`
-Is a dictonary that takes in old franchise abbreviation and converts it to its mondern day counter part<br>
+Is a dictionary that takes in old franchise abbreviation and converts it to its mondern day counter part<br>
 <strong>Example:</strong> `SEA` is converted into `OKC`<br>

 ### `RIGHT_NAME_DICT`
-Is a dictonary that takes in a string tuple `(player_name, birth_date)` that converts wrong names into the proper name<br>
+Is a dictionary that takes in a string tuple `(player_name, birth_date)` that converts wrong names into the proper name<br>
 <strong>Example:</strong> `(Tim Hardaway, March 16, 1992)` is converted into `Tim Hardaway Jr.`<br>

+### `RIGHT_PLAYER_SUFIX`
+Is a dictionary that takes in a string tuple `(player_name, birth_date)` that converts wrong name's suffix into proper names that can become a proper suffix<br>
+<strong>Example:</strong> `(J.J.
+Barea, June 26, 1984)` is converted into `Jose Barea`

 ### `get_player_id()`
 <strong>Parameters:</strong><br>